junxit/us-congress-bills-115/bill.md

   - **(2)** *Public availability* The unclassified portion of such report shall be made available to the public and posted on the website of the Department of the Treasury—
     - **(A)** in English, Farsi, Arabic, and Azeri; and
     - **(B)** in precompressed, easily downloadable versions that are made available in all appropriate formats.
-- **(d)** *Sources of information* In preparing a report described under subsection (a), the Secretary of the Treasury may utilize any credible publication, database, web-based resource, and any credible information compiled by any government agency, nongovernmental organization, or other entity provided to or made available to the Secretary.
+- **(d)** *Sources of information* In preparing a report described under subsection (a), the Secretary of the Treasury may use any credible publication, database, web-based resource, public information compiled by any government agency, and any information collected or compiled by a nongovernmental organization or other entity provided to or made available to the Secretary, that the Secretary finds credible.
 - **(e)** *Definitions* For purposes of this section:
   - **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means the Committees on Financial Services and Foreign Affairs of the House of Representatives and the Committees on Banking, Housing, and Urban Affairs and Foreign Relations of the Senate.
   - **(2)** *Funds* The term “funds” means—